phihes/pici/README.md

 ## Installation

 PICI is a Python package that requires Python >= 3.8.

+### From source

-To install, clone the repository and then install the dependencies with [Poetry](https://python-poetry.org/):
+To install PICI from source, clone the repository and then install the dependencies with [Poetry](https://python-poetry.org/):

 ```
 git clone https://github.com/phihes/pici.git